This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility

 Park Office/Visitor Center

 At the park office is a large asphalt parking lot containing two handicap spaces and a continuous concrete pathway leading to a covered, outdoor interpretive exhibit, accessible restrooms and the office.

 A phone with volume control is available in the office.

-This area may be accessed by a 521 foot long asphalt trail leading uphill from the lower parking lot.
+This area may be accessed by a half-mile asphalt trail leading uphill from the lower parking lot.
 The parking lot has three handicap spaces, a water fountain and an accessible vault toilet.
 An information kiosk is provided for park information.
 There are benches spaced along the trail to rest and enjoy the scenery.
 This trail may require assistance for some users.

 An alternate means of access is provided in a small parking lot at the top of the hill with two handicap spaces.
 The walk from there is 521 feet.
 At the west end of the lot, a continuous concrete path leads to a water fountain, interpretive displays, scenic overlooks and the ruins.
 Benches are provided along the trail.
 At the east end of the lot, a wooden boardwalk goes past other interpretive displays.
 The initial section of the boardwalk is accessible.
 This trail continues past the overlook and down the bluff in a series of steps to the spring, making this section not wheelchair accessible.
 This second section of the trail is strenuous.
 Driving to the Spring Day-Use Area provides an alternate method of access.

 Following the road across from the lower parking lot brings you to a woodsy cul-de-sac with an asphalt parking lot providing one handicap space.
 This area provides individual picnicking with one accessible site and a deck with a water fountain, information board and bench overlooking the sinkhole.
 The overlook platform is accessible and contains an exhibit panel explaining the geologic features with photos of flora and fauna seen in the sinkhole beyond the natural bridge.
 The trail through the natural area contains steep slopes and some narrow stretches, which may inhibit some users.